STM32-base/STM32-base.github.io/boards/STM32F103ZET6-F103ZE-Board.md

 |  31   | +3.3V rail   |                |

 Note 1:<br>
-The TFT header pin 28 is connected to the collector of Q1.
+The TFT header pin 28, which is intended to control the backlight on the TFT, is connected to the collector of Q1.
 The emitter of Q1 is connected to the +3.3V rail.
 The base of Q1 is connected to R19 which is **not present** on this board.
-Neither side of the **uninstalled** R19 is connected to the STM.
+Neither side of the **uninstalled** R19 is connected to the STM, so You have no control of this header pin.
+The base of transistor Q1 floats, the transistor does not conduct and the header pin is pulled "LOW" by 1K5 resistor R20.
+If the backlight on Your display does not light up with a "LOW" control signal, You can EITHER:<br>
+    <ul><li>Leave R19 uninstalled and connect the R19 pad closest to Q1 to an STM pin through a 1K5 resistor, giving full control of the header pin.
+Choose a pin that is not used for anything else.</li>
+    <li>Install a 100 Ohm 0603 resistor as R19.
+This will turn Q1 on with a base current of about 0.4mA, and the header pin will go "HIGH".
+How high depends somewhat on what Your display has connected to the header pin: I got from 2.5 to 2.7V during testing, enough to switch the backlight on.
+You still have no control, the backlight will always be on.</li></ul>

 Note 2:<br>
 This pin is usually not connected on the TFT.